Ceterai/Ceterai.github.io/MyEnternia/Wiki/EnergyShield/README.md

 # Energy Shield

 An energy shield that will expire once broken or overtime.
+It holds up thanks to a constant stream of energy holding up a thick field of plasma in a certain area.
+Alta: A standard protocol energy shield.
+Used quite often for basic alta protection.

 Applied by following items: